What is Chiropractic?

 How can Chiropractic help me?

 Not all nerve impulses have a stimulatory effect on organs; some nerve impulses inhibit the organs they influence.
 For example, the Vagus Nerve has an inhibitory effect on the heart causing the heart to slow its rate when it receives these signals.
 The same Vagus Nerve, however, on the stomach and digestive tract stimulates these organs into increasing their activity.
-Through manipulation of the spine, the Chiropractor helps place the spine in proper alignment to prevent a malfunction of nerve impulses to other organs and tissues.
+Through gentle adjustments of the spine, the Chiropractor helps place the spine in proper alignment to prevent a malfunction of nerve impulses to other organs and tissues.

 What is an adjustment?